Get News & Updates Directly To Your Inbox

-If you find yourself focusing on negative feelings, refocus your mind on the good event and the positive feelings that came with it.
-This can take effort but gets easier with practice and can make a real difference in how you feel.
+If you find yourself focusing on negative feelings, refocus your mind on a good event and the positive feelings that came with it.
+This may take practice, but it gets easier over time and can make a real difference in the way you feel.

 Remember, gratitude can lead to greater happiness and all the benefits that go with it.

 Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2022 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.